UCSB-VRL/BQ_module_generator/README.md

 #### BQ_run_module.py
 Include all necessary data reading and pre-processing code in `BQ_run_module.py` as well as a function named `run_module` that will take `input_path_dict` and `output_folder_path`.
-Hyper parameters for running the module will have to be hardcoded for now but future releases will extend functionality  for theses as well.
+Hyper parameters for running the module will have to be hardcoded for now but future releases will extend functionality  for these as well.
 This function should load input resources from `input_path_dict`, do any preprocessing steps, run the algorithm, save all outputs to `output_folder_path`, ***AND return the `outputs_path_dict`***.